 visual theater

 “In New York, I spent three years collaborating with director/artist Robert Wilson, including a PhD dissertation that evolved into a book series exploring his creative process.
-In Mexico City, I played a role in introducing Japanese butoh dance to the National Center for the Arts.
+In Mexico City, I played a role in introducing Butoh to the National Center for the Arts.
 In Madrid, I collaborated with a National Theater and a theater-dance company, while also directing university theater.” — PV

 VISUAL THEATER